decentration/edgeware-node/Setting-up-a-node.md

 Provision an appropriately sized server from one of the recommended VPS providers.

-We recommend 2GB or 4GB of RAM and assume you are using Ubuntu 18.04 x64.
+We recommend a node with at least 2GB of RAM, and Ubuntu 18.04 x64.
-Other versions or operating systems will require adjustments to these instructions.
+Other operating systems will require adjustments to these instructions.

 Set up DNS from a domain name that you own to point to the server.
 We will use `testnet1.edgewa.re`.
 (You don't need to do this if you are setting up a private node.)